Multi-Layer Personalized Federated Learning for Mitigating Biases in Student Predictive Analytics: Multi-Layer Personalized Federated Learning

 \section{Multi-Layer Personalized Federated Learning}

-In this section, we introduce the training procedures of Multi-Layer Personalized Federated Learning (MLPFL) based on general modeling assumptions.
-We will detail the model structures for specific downstream educational tasks in Section \ref{sec:down}.
+This section introduces the training procedures of Multi-Layer Personalized Federated Learning (MLPFL) based on general modeling assumptions.
+We detail the model structures for specific downstream tasks in Section \ref{sec:down}.
 The two layers we consider for our modeling hierarchy are \textit{courses} and \textit{demographics}.
 Since demographic information may not always be available, we consider two different scenarios, as depicted in Figure \ref{fig:overview}.
-The first scenario (Figure \ref{fig:overview}(a)) conducts personalized student modeling by course only.
+The first scenario (Figure \ref{fig:overview}(a)) conducts adaptable student modeling by course only.
 The second scenario (Figure \ref{fig:overview} (b)) further considers personalization for each demographic subgroup within each course, i.e., when students have provided this information.